solebared/taskpaper_utils/README.md

 A loose roadmap:

-- Parse tags
 - Evolve API for adding, removing and modifying entries
-- Evolve search and filtering API
+- Expand search and filtering API
 - ... ?

 ## Contributing